oracle-livelabs/converged/obaas/check-processing/check-processing.md

     public class Clearance {
         private long journalId;
     }</copy>
     ```

     > **OpenFeign**
     > In the next step you will use OpenFeign to create a client.
 OpenFeign allows you to lookup an instance of a service from the Spring Eureka Service Registry using its key/identifier, and will create a client for you to call endpoints on that service.
 It also provides client-side load balancing.
-This allows you to easily create REST clients without needing to know the address of the service or how many isntances are running.
+This allows you to easily create REST clients without needing to know the address of the service or how many instances are running.

 1. Create the OpenFeign clients

    Create a directory called `src/main/java/com/example/checks/clients` and in this directory create a new Java interface called `AccountClient.java` to define the OpenFeign client for the account service.
 Here is the content:

     ```java
     <copy>package com.example.checks.clients;